StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation

 \subsection{Benchmarking Mainstream LLMs}

-\textbf{Overall Results.} Table~\ref{tab:main_results} summarizes the evaluation of StealthGraph against three public benchmarks (AdvBench, Do-Not-Answer, HarmfulQA) on six representative models.
-To ensure independence, obfuscation rewriting in StealthGraph uses LLaMA-3.1-8B-Instruct as the target model, which does not overlap with the evaluation models.
-StealthGraph comprises three variants—SG-Origin (explicit), SG-Implicit (all obfuscated), and SG-Implicit$\checkmark$ (successfully obfuscated)—with 200 samples per dataset (50 per domain in StealthGraph).
-Public datasets yield moderate ASR (5.17--23.92\%), whereas StealthGraph achieves 15.17\% (SG-Origin), 61.58\% (SG-Implicit), and 84.92\% (SG-Implicit$\checkmark$) on average, demonstrating the effectiveness of our obfuscation strategy in exposing hidden vulnerabilities across both open-source and proprietary models.
+\textbf{Overall Results.} Table~\ref{tab:main_results} summarizes the evaluation results of StealthGraph against three public benchmarks (AdvBench, Do-Not-Answer, HarmfulQA) across six representative models.
+To ensure experimental independence, obfuscation rewriting in StealthGraph uses Llama-3.1-8B-Instruct as the target model, which does not overlap with any of the evaluation models.
+StealthGraph comprises three variants—SG-Origin (explicit), SG-Implicit (all obfuscated), and SG-Implicit$\checkmark$ (successfully obfuscated)—with each variant containing 200 samples (50 per domain in StealthGraph).
+The public datasets yield only moderate ASR (5.17--23.92\%), whereas StealthGraph achieves 15.17\% (SG-Origin), 61.58\% (SG-Implicit), and 84.92\% (SG-Implicit$\checkmark$) on average, further demonstrating the effectiveness of our obfuscation strategy in exposing hidden vulnerabilities across both open-source and proprietary models.